palomnyk/SCINET_Snakemake_tutorial/SCINet_Snakemake_workshop.md

 * **rule rf_test_dataset:**
     Reads in the response columns one at a time to the random forest.
 The random forest makes a pdf graphic, saved to output/unit_test/graphics and and a table of the scikit learn scores (r squared for mgp and accuracy for good_milage) in output/unit_test/tables.
 * **rule aggregate_rf_tables_test_data:**
     This rule tells Snakemake to look for the later output and then aggregates all the scores into a single file.
+This rule makes use of the expand() helper function, see https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#helpers-for-defining-rules to see all the helper functions.
+    In this case, expand() creates a list of file paths for each of the *response_cols* wildcards, see [Our wildcards](#our-wildcards) for a bit more about wildcards.
-* **rule Complete**
+* **rule all**
     This is the final rule that only has input.
-It is used to call all the other rules.
-If you have multiple chains of rules, the end product will go here.
-Note that there is a convention to name this rule "all".
+It a catch-all rule that holds the final output of all other rule chains.
+If you have multiple chains of rules, the end product of each chain will go here.
+Note that there is a convention to name this rule "all", though it is not required by Snakemake.

 ### Our wildcards
 Wildcards enable Snakemake to identify and keep track of different files in the workflow.
 Our wildcards are defined on line 13 of the Snakefile as